dakshsawhneyy/hashnode-blog/cm98adu8j000109l93wzn6dcq.md

 ### Instead of building image again, create a repo on ECR and then directly push it to that

-After creating image from Dockerfile, push it to ECR by following the steps given in “ VIEW PUSH COMMANDS.”
+After creating an image from the Dockerfile, push it to ECR by following the steps given in “ VIEW PUSH COMMANDS.”

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1744077425905/bc766240-d6a7-49a8-88a9-d9451d1d8cff.png align="center")